HTTP-APIs/hydra-python-agent/README.md

 # python-hydra-agent

+For a general introduction to Hydra Ecosystem, see [hydraecosystem.org](http://hydraecosystem.org).

-The python-hydra-agent is a smart python hydra client which is working with [hydrus](https://github.com/HTTP-APIs/hydrus).
+`python-hydra-agent` is a smart Hydra client implemented in Python which works with [hydrus](https://github.com/HTTP-APIs/hydrus).
+Reference implementation is [Heracles.ts](https://github.com/HydraCG/Heracles.ts).
+Smart clients are generic automated clients that establish resilient connected data networks leveraging knowledge graphs.

-It caches the server data from hydra server for fast data querying.

-It uses Redis to cache the data at the end of the client.
+## General characteristics

+The client is designed to:
+* Cache metadata from the Hydra server it connects to, to allow querying on the client-side;
+* Use Redis as a graph-store leveraging `redisgraph` (see [here](https://oss.redislabs.com/redisgraph/));
-So, Data is loaded from the server and store in Redis memory as a graph using redisgraph.
+* simply, metadata and data are loaded from the server and stored in Redis;

-With the help of Redis, clients become faster and easier to query the data.
+* The graph can be queried using OpenCypher.

+The starting objective is to create a querying layer that is able to reach data in one or more Hydra srever/s.
+Leveraging Redis, clients can construct their own representation of the data stored in one or more Hydra servers; querying the data as they need it, and respond complex semantic queries.
+This will allow any client connected to any server to have access to an "aggregated view" of the connected network (the network of all the servers it connects to).

+## Missing bits at the moment
+* For now it is a proof-of-concept, only `GET` functionality
+* Soon to develop, a reliable synchronization mechanism to allow strong consistency between server-side data and client-side representation.

 ## Installation